|

 - Givhans Ferry State Park

-On the banks of the Edisto River, this state park has several hiking trails, vacation cabins, and a camping area.
+Located on both sides of the Edisto River, this state park has several hiking trails, vacation cabins, and a camping area.
+It is a popular place for launching canoes onto the Edisto River.

-This sanctuary is located inside the City of Walterboro, yet some parts of it seem to be distantly removed from civilization.
-Three miles of hiking and bicycling trails and boardwalks wander through the wilderness, some of which are paved.
+This 600-acre sanctuary is located inside the City of Walterboro, yet some parts of it seem to be distantly removed from civilization.
+More than four miles of hiking and bicycling trails and boardwalks wander through the wilderness.
+Parts of these trails are paved.
 It is also a popular place for canoeing, as several creeks wind their way through the wetlands.
+Many species of plants and animals will be found here.

-This small park in Walterboro contains a historic building surrounded by gardens.
-Several other historic buildings are located across the street.
+This small park in Walterboro contains a historic library building, built in 1820, surrounded by some gardens.
+Several other historic buildings are located in the surrounding neighborhood.

 - Long Creek Landing

-This boat landing also has a small picnic shelter and a hiking trail.
+This boat landing on the Edisto also has a small picnic shelter and a hiking trail.

 - Mayfield Park

-Located just north of the Walterboro airport, this recreation center features a wide variety of sports facilities, plus several hiking trails through the woods.
+Located just north of the Walterboro airport, this recreation center features a wide variety of sports facilities, plus several hiking trails thru the woods.

 Located at the Lowcountry Regional Airport in Walterboro, this small park is a tribute to the many important events that took place at this airfield.
 Included is a monument to the Tuskegee Airmen of World War II.